muhme/quote/README.md

 <details>
   <summary>Mini tests and system tests are available for application validation.</summary>

+  Mini tests are sometimes integration tests, when the interaction with external services such as Deepl or Gravatar is also tested.
 Test coverage is greater than 90%, check it by your own:
   * rails test - to run automated minitests
   * rails test:system - to run automated Selenium system tests with Chrome browser

   **Note**
   > If your're using Docker, go into container first with:
   ```
-  $ docker exec -it quote_rails /bin/bash
+  host $ docker exec -it quote_rails /bin/bash
   ```

   After running the tests you can find simplecov report in the directory coverage, e.g.: